Tenure Track Faculty

 Jeffrey DeStefano, Professor.
 Ph.D.
 University of Connecticut, 1990.
 Mechanism of retroviral reverse transcriptases as it relates to replication and recombination.

-Jonathan D. Dinman, Professor.
+Jonathan D. Dinman, Chair of the Department and Professor.
 Ph.D.
 Johns Hopkins University, 1988.
 Post-transcriptional control of gene expression.

 Najib El-Sayed, Associate Professor.
 Ph.D.
 Yale University School of Medicine, 1993.
 Biology of parasitism and host-pathogen interactions using genomic approaches with the ultimate goal of better understanding infection and survival mechanisms.

 José Feijó, Full Professor, Ph.D.
 University of Lisbon, Portugal, 1995.
 Plant Reproduction, with an emphasis on the use of pollen tubes as cell biology models for integrated approaches on the coordination of ion signalling events that coordinate apical cell growth and morphogenesis.
 This systems view implies a combination of methods, from biophysics and imaging, to transcriptomics and theoretical modeling.

 Thomas Fuerst, Professor.
 Ph.D.
 Cornell University, 1984.
 Director of The Institute for Bioscience and Biotechnology Research (IBBR).